-If a Member receives Optional Services, an alternate Benefit will be allowed, which means the Plan will pay Benefits on the lower cost of the customary service or standard practice instead of on the higher cost of the Optional Service.
-The Member will be responsible for the difference between the cost of the customary service or standard procedure and the cost of the Optional Service.
+If you receive Optional Services, an alternate Benefit will be allowed, which means Delta Dental will base Benefits on the lower cost of the customary service or standard practice instead of on the higher cost of the Optional Service.
+You will be responsible for the difference between the higher cost of the Optional Service and the lower cost of the customary service or standard procedure.

-- 2. Exam and cleaning limitations - a.
-Delta Dental will pay for oral examinations (except after-hours exams and exams for observation) and cleanings (including periodontal cleanings in the presence of inflamed gums or any combination thereof) no more than three in a Calendar Year. - b.
+2. Exam and cleaning limitations

+- a.
+Delta Dental will pay for oral examinations (except after-hours exams and exams for observation) and cleanings (including periodontal cleanings in the presence of inflamed gums or any combination thereof) no more than twice in a Calendar Year. - b.
 A full mouth debridement is allowed once in a lifetime and counts toward the cleaning frequency in the year provided. - c.
-Note that periodontal cleanings, Procedure Codes that include periodontal cleanings and full mouth debridement are covered as a Major Benefit, and routine cleanings are covered as a Diagnostic and Preventive Benefit. - 3.
-X-ray limitations: - a.
+Note that periodontal cleanings, Procedure Codes that include periodontal cleanings and full mouth debridement are covered as a Basic Benefit, and routine cleanings are covered as a Diagnostic and Preventive Benefit.

+3. X-ray limitations:

+- a.
 Delta Dental will limit the total reimbursable amount to the Provider's Accepted Fee for a complete intraoral series when the fees for any combination of intraoral x-rays in a single treatment series meet or exceed the Accepted Fee for a complete intraoral series. - b.
 When a panoramic film is submitted with supplemental film(s), Delta Dental will limit the total reimbursable amount to the Provider's Accepted Fee for a complete intraoral series.